Pokey LaFarge Mines His Midwestern Roots, Finds 'Something In The Water'

 LAFARGE: You're welcome.

-LAFARGE: Well, you know, there's a way that, in traditional jazz and New Orleans jazz with clarinetist, they would have to have this - they came up with this really whiny, you know, tremolo - vibrato-type style, and it's not...
+LAFARGE: Well, you know, there's a way that, in traditional jazz and New Orleans jazz with clarinetists, they would have to have this - they came up with this really whiny, you know, tremolo - vibrato-type style…

 GROSS: Yeah, like Sidney Bechet.